kickingvegas/YmsCoreBluetooth/README.md

 ## Latest Changes

+### Wed Jun 19 2013 - Interim Release (ver 0.941)
+* Support for background thread operation of BLE transactions (Issues #57, #58, #59)

+Prior releases ran all BLE transactions off the main UI thread.
+For a small number of BLE devices (< 5), performance degradation was neglible.
+However, in an environment with many devices (> 30), support for background operation that does not block the main UI is necessary.
+Changes so that messages sent to the delegate for `YMSCBCentralManager` and `YMSCBPeripheral` are executed in the main thread.

+Similarly, any change to a property of a subclass of `YMSCBService` should be executed in the main thread so that it can be properly key-value observed (KVO) by any UI components.

+* API Change: Removed RSSI auto-update functionality from YmsCoreBluetooth.

+This directly attributed with background thread operation of BLE transactions.
+Prior code, if run using a background thread, would not correctly schedule a read of the RSSI value of a peripheral.
+It is now the responsibility of an application using YmsCoreBluetooth to invoke `readRSSI` and handle the response to update the UI properly.

+* Update of Deanna and DeannaMac to support background thread BLE transactions.

+#### API Changes

+* `[YMSCBPeripheral initWithPeripheral:central:baseHi:baseLo:updateRSSI:]` is obsolete.<br/>Replacing this call is `[YMSCBPeripheral initWithPeripheral:central:baseHi:baseLo:]`

+* `[YMSCBPeripheral updateRSSI]` is obsolete.

+* `[YMSCBCentralManager initWithKnownPeripheralNames:queue:]` is obsolete.<br/>Replacing this call is `[YMSCBCentralManager initWithKnownPeripheralNames:queue:delegate:]`

+* `[YMSCBCentralManager initWithKnownPeripheralNames:queue:useStoredPeripherals:]` is obsolete.<br/>Replacing this call is `[YMSCBCentralManager initWithKnownPeripheralNames:queue:userStoredPeripherals:delegate:]`

 ### Mon Jun 3 2013 - Disco Release (ver 0.94)
 * Issue #9 - OS X Support